Table of Contents_

 It’s a fairly common problem, but determining why your microwave oven turns on when the door is open isn’t too complicated if you’re careful.
 It can be an easy fix, or the malfunction could be a sign of a problem that will require a professional repair or entire replacement- in which case you might want to take a look at the best microwaves now available.

 With a few basic steps, you can isolate the issue and hopefully get your microwave working properly again.
 You can also find out here about DIY repairs and troubleshooting steps for microwaves like how to fix rust on a microwave.
-Even questions like why plates get too hot in your microwave have fairly easy-to-understand answers.
+Even questions like why plates get too hot in your microwave, how often to replace charcoal filters, and what to do when the microwave starts after the door close, have fairly easy-to-understand answers.

 Testing door interlock switches using a multimeter generally isn’t necessary since 90% of issues with microwaves running with an open door are due to fault interlock switches.